tumbrelpeanuts/nba-roi/README.md

 Note on source change
 * The original proposal used HypeHoop (https://www.hoopshype.com/salaries/players/?season=2024) as the salary data source via its GraphQL API.
 When writing the script, it returned 401 Unauthorized errors, blocking all API access.
 I switched to ESPN's salary page as a replacement.
 It provides the same salary data and is publicly accessible.
+* ESPN implemented AWS WAF bot protection.
+The scraper was updated to use Playwright

 ---